Skip to main content

 Consult Dr. Ash

-GLP-1 agonists like semaglutide (Ozempic, Wegovy) and tirzepatide (Mounjaro, Zepbound) help patients lose 15 to 20 percent of body weight by quieting food noise and improving insulin signaling.
+GLP-1 agonists like semaglutide (Ozempic, Wegovy) and tirzepatide (Mounjaro, Zepbound) help patients lose 15% to 20% of body weight by quieting food noise and improving insulin signaling.
 At Fishtown Medicine we pair them with resistance training and protein targets so you lose fat, not muscle, and step down the dose as your metabolism heals.

 What is the death of willpower medicine?